asharijuang/qiscus-chat-sdk-rn-sample/README.md

 ## FAQ
 1. How to handle PN in RN?

-what library, how to setup(e.g call register device token, etc), where we put code
+What library, how to setup(e.g call register device token, etc), where we put code

 2. How to display Notif when app in background?